 If you don't follow these three requirement instructions you will get a 0 for your project paper assignment.
 I will give you the chance to rework your papers until an acceptable level of match is achieved.
-At the end of the class, if you have not submitted your paper to turnitin.com, I will submit it even after you receive a 0, to see the level of plagiarism found, if any.
+At the end of the class, if you have not submitted your paper to turnitin.com, I will submit it anyways even after you'd get a 0, to see the level of plagiarism found, if any.
 If turnitin.com matches more than 40% you will be subject to academic reporting.
-If the level is 60% or above academic reporting will automatically happen.